-The webcasts will feature discussions among experts in the field of addiction treatment, research, and policy.
-Participants can earn free CME/CE credits for attending the one-hour webcasts.
+The webcasts featured discussions among experts in the field of addiction treatment, research, and policy.
+Participants could earn free CME/CE credits for attending the one-hour webcasts.
 Access the webcasts.

 About the Initiative: The Power of Perceptions and Understanding